Aortix/BuddyConnect/README.md

 ## A Social Media Website
 #### Created using the MERN Stack (MongoDB, Express, React + Redux, Node.js)

+Took me some time to figure out how to create an application of this scale, but I feel like I learned a lot during the process and I feel more confident now moving forward as an aspiring developer.

 If you want to use this website and make changes yourself, then you will need to create a .env file with the following structure and add it to the project root:
 ```
 MONGO_URI="your personal mongodb uri here"